 Drain you soybeans in a colander or sieve.

-Working in batches put 1/3 of your soaked drained beans (about 1 cup) into your blender and blend on high for 2 minutes.
+Working in batches put 1/3 of your soaked drained beans (about 1 cup) into your blender with 4 cups of fresh water and blend on high for 2 minutes.
 Pour the contents of your blender into a large bowl.
 Repeat two more times until you have blended all of your soybeans.

 Do NOT taste it it is gross!!!
 It must be heated to be edible.